TwilioDevEd/server-notifications-laravel/readme.md

 ### Run the tests

-Running `phpunit` should be enough.
+Run `phpunit` at the top level directory.